Savings: what to do with them?

 Next, you need to group your financial requirements and objectives into different time horizons - and then organize your assets into different baskets that correspond to each horizon.
 Three baskets are recommended for three horizons:

-• The second will contain savings that are not expected to be used in the near future and which can therefore be invested in the medium term.
-Depending on each person's stage of life, expenses and plans, the return can help replenish the current account and make future plans a reality, or serve to reinforce savings.
+• The second will contain savings that are not expected to be used in the near future and can therefore be invested in the medium term.
+Depending on one's stage in life, spending and plans, the return can help to replenish the current account and make further plans, or serve to reinforce savings.

-• The third basket will contain the amount that you do not plan to use for many years and that can serve as a reserve for larger expenses in the future, such as helping your children buy their first home.
-Eventually, there may not even be a set goal for this amount and it will be a legacy for the next generation.
+• In the third basket will be the amount you don't plan to use for many years and which can be used as a reserve for bigger expenses in the future, such as helping your children buy their first home.
+You may not even have a goal set for this amount, allowing it to be an inheritance for the next generation.

 In practice, to diversify returns and risks, each basket should include different applications, incorporating accounts, investment funds, pension funds and other tax-efficient structures.
-These portfolios will benefit greatly from the insight and active management of investment experts, who are continually spotting risks and opportunities across different asset classes, sectors and regions.
+These portfolios will benefit greatly from the vision and active management of investment experts, who are continuously detecting risks and opportunities in different asset classes, sectors and regions.

 How to build each basket?

-To begin, you should calculate your annual expenses and put around three times that amount in the first basket.
-This is because economic contractions have historically lasted, on average, up to 18 months and guaranteeing an amount that covers expenses for twice this time provides a long and comfortable “cushion” if other sources of income are reduced.
+To begin with, you should calculate your annual expenses and put around three times that amount in the first basket.
+This is because economic downturns have historically lasted up to 18 months on average and guaranteeing an amount that covers expenses for twice that long provides a long and comfortable “cushion” if other sources of income are reduced.
 And this without the need to sell assets at times when markets may be down.

 The value of the second basket and its level of risk will depend on the stage of life each person is in and their expenses.
-Those who have a steady source of income – salary from a job, income from property or returns from a business – that covers expenses and a desired standard of living, can opt for a higher value and risk to obtain greater growth of invested savings.
+Those who have a certain source of income - salary from a job, income from property or returns from a business - that covers expenses and the desired standard of living, can opt for a higher value and risk in order to obtain greater growth from the savings invested.
 Closer to retirement, for example, a lower risk level may be more comfortable.

 Together, these two baskets should cover financial needs for the foreseeable future.
-This means that the third, made up of values that can be set aside until later in life, can assume a higher level of risk and benefit from long-term capitalization.
-This basket may include, for example, allocation to private assets, which requires a reduction in liquidity and returns over a longer horizon.
-However, it is possible to keep these assets in investment structures that allow them to be transferred quickly to children or grandchildren.
+This means that the third basket, made up of securities that can be put aside until later in life, will be able to take on a greater level of risk and benefit from long-term capitalization.
+This basket can include, for example, allocation to private assets, which requires reducing liquidity and returns over a longer horizon.
+Moreover, it is possible to keep these assets in investment structures that allow them to be transferred expeditiously to children or grandchildren.